 The following describes in more detail each of these requirements:

-Students must take any two of the three core courses.
-This requirement is designed to guarantee all students who earn the certificate have a solid foundation in the basic principles of scientific computation and data analysis.
+Students must take two core courses.
+This requirement is designed to guarantee all students who earn the certificate have a solid foundation in the basic principles of scientific computation.
 The core courses are:

 APC 524: Software Engineering for Scientific Computing (Fall semester).